zmon1010/kendo-ui-core/docs/knowledge-base/map-marker-color-from-field.md

 ---
-title: Dynamic Markers Color from Field in Kendo UI Map
+title: Set Different Colors Dynamically for Markers Based on Field in Map
-description: Example for changing the marker color dynamically based on a field value
+description: An example on how to dynamically change the colors of the markers based on the field value of the Kendo UI Map.
 type: how-to
-page_title: Setting different color for the markers based on a field value
+page_title: Set Different Colors for Markers Based on Field Value | Kendo UI Map
 slug: map-marker-color-from-field
-position: 0
 tags: map, markers, marker color
-teampulseid:
 ticketid: 1115002
-pitsid:
 res_type: kb
 ---